-Scale to Zero is enabled automatically when you install OpenFaaS Pro with helm, see the helm chart.
+Scale to Zero is enabled automatically when you install OpenFaaS Pro with helm and set

 If you worked with an older version of OpenFaaS Pro, then you'll remember faas-idler.
 It has now been replaced by the OpenFaaS Pro autoscaler which performs both Horizontal Scaling of functions between their minimum and maximum replica count, and down to zero.

-Once you have deployed and invoked your function, you should see it start to appear in the logs:
+Once you have deployed and invoked your function, you should see it start to appear in the logs of the autoscaler:

 Open another terminal to monitor the replicas of your function: